Linuxfabrik/monitoring-plugins/check-plugins/rpm-lastactivity/README.rst

 Overview
 --------

-Checks the timespan since the last rpm activity, for example due to a yum/dnf install, update or remove.
+Checks the timespan since the last package manager activity, for example due to a yum/dnf install/update.

 Fact Sheet